Sri Venkateswara College: NEXUS

 NEXUS, the annual inter-college cultural festival of Sri Venkateswara College, was founded in 1978.
 The three-day festival attracts students from all across the university.
 The USP of the festival are its professional shows, including the Rock Show and Celebrity Show.
 Apart from this it holds competitions in Dramatics, Dance, Music, Fine Arts, Literary etc. rock bands like Parikrama, Indian Ocean, Pentagram, Advaita, Euphoria etc. and celebrities like Kailash Kher, Sunidhi Chauhan, KK, Mohit Chauhan, Vishal Dadlani, Armaan Malik, Jazzy B, Sukhwinder Singh, Shankar Mahadevan etc. have performed at the festival.
 The festival is organised by Fine Arts Association(FAA) in collaboration with the Students' Union.

-There are additional programmes like Venkateswara Swamy's Kalyanam and other poojas for Swami are done on regular basis and the prasadam is shared with students.
+There are additional programmes like Venkateswara Swamy's Kalyanam and other poojas for Swami are done on a regular basis, and the prasadam is shared with students.
 There is an idol of Venkateswara Swamy in the college campus, which is worshipped regularly.

-The Economics Association of Sri Venkateswara College has an annual Academic - cum - Cultural Exchange Program with Universities from Sri Lanka and Bhutan, the first of its kind in the University of Delhi.
+The Economics Association of Sri Venkateswara College has an annual Academic-cum-Cultural Exchange Program with universities from Sri Lanka and Bhutan, the first of its kind in the University of Delhi.
 The two day annual department fest of Political Science Department is INTROSPECT.